degville/ubuntu-core-docs/docs/how-to-guides/image-creation/build-a-kernel-snap.md

 (how-to-guides-image-creation-build-a-kernel-snap)=
 # Build a kernel snap

-The kernel snap one of the essential snaps that need to be specified in the [model assertion](/reference/assertions/model) when building a [custom image](/how-to-guides/image-creation/add-custom-snaps).
+The kernel snap one of the essential snaps that need to be specified in the {ref}`model assertion <reference-assertions-model>` when building a {ref}`custom image <how-to-guides-image-creation-add-custom-snaps>`.
 The snap can be updated but it cannot be swapped for a different kernel snap.

 Canonical publishes several reference kernel snaps, alongside kernel snaps for certified public clouds and general purpose computing images for popular physical devices, such as 64-bit x86, Raspberry Pi and RISC-V.